flashbots/flashbots-docs/docs/flashbots-protect/api/signing-transactions.md

 ### eth_sign

 eth_sign is an arbitrary signing method and can be used when signing transactions for metamask.
-After a signature is returned from eth_sign, the signed tx can be created with the signature and populatedTx.
+After a signature is returned from eth_sign, the signed transaction can be created with the user's signature and populate transaction object.

 ***Parameters:***